KinRap/GenerativeAIForTechWriters/Docs/Writesonic AI.md

 ### Plans ###

-Writesonic offers a variety of <a href="https://writesonic.com/pricing" target="_blank">pricing plans</a> tailored to different user requirements.
+Writesonic provides a variety of plans tailored to meet different user needs.
+You can compare them on the <a href="https://writesonic.com/pricing" target="_blank">Plans & Pricing page</a>.